Plus expert advice on how to decide among college acceptances.

-Moving on from rejection Since the most popular post on this blog the past couple of months has been “When Your Son or Daughter is Rejected by Every College,” realize that your child is not the only one who experienced this crushing blow.
+Moving on from rejection Since one of the most popular posts on this blog is “When Your Son or Daughter is Rejected by Every College,” realize that your child is not the only one who experienced this crushing blow.
 I feel for kids who find themselves in this situation whether they did everything “right” or applied only to reach schools.
 But there’s no time to sit and pout, or for you to offer a lecture.
 College can still be in their future.
 Read the post and help your student find a way out of their dilemma.

 Finding help with tuition after a missed financial aid deadline This one falls squarely on Mom and Dad since most of us don’t give our children access to our tax returns.
 I missed out on receiving financial aid my freshman year of college because my parents’ accountant did their taxes too late—he insisted my college’s deadline had to be later, like at his son’s school.

 Each college has its own due date for FAFSA, and, if required, for the CSS Profile.
 Sometimes the paperwork needs to be filed before an admissions decision is made because certain colleges prefer to include the financial aid package with their acceptance letter.